Southparketeer/SLAM-Large-Dense-Scene-Real-Time-3D-Reconstruction/README.md

 # SLAM Large Dense Scene Real Time 3D Reconstruction
 GPU based camera tracking volumetric fusion and rendering.

-* Camera Tracking: Track camera poses in real-time by registering incoming depth image to the generated depth from fused TSDF.
+* __Camera Tracking__: Track camera poses in real-time by registering incoming depth image to the generated depth from fused TSDF.

-* Volumetric Fusion: With the updated camera pose, fuse the new income depth to the fused TSDF volume in real-time.
+* __Volumetric Fusion__: With the updated camera pose, fuse the new income depth to the fused TSDF volume in real-time.

-* Volumetric Rendering: Render the fused TSDF volume in real-time.
+* __Volumetric Rendering__: Render the fused TSDF volume in real-time.

 # Title1